-Smith International Professor, Aerospace and Mechanical Engineering Department
+Smith International Professorship in Mechanical Engineering and Professor of Aerospace and Mechanical Engineering

 - 1994, PhD, Mechanical Engineering, University of Maryland

 - 1989, Masters, Production Engineering, Indian Institute of Technology

 - 1988, Bachelors, Mechanical Engineering, Indian Institute of Technology, Roorkee

 Dr. Satyandra K. Gupta is Smith International Professor in the Aerospace and Mechanical Engineering Department and the Director of the Center for Advanced Manufacturing in the Viterbi School of Engineering at the University of Southern California.
 Prior to joining the University of Southern California, he was a Professor in the Department of Mechanical Engineering and the Institute for Systems Research at the University of Maryland.
 He was the founding director of the Maryland Robotics Center and the Advanced Manufacturing Laboratory at the University of Maryland.
 He also served as a Program Director for the National Robotics Initiative at the National Science Foundation from September 2012 to September 2014.
 Prior to joining the University of Maryland, he was a Research Scientist in the Robotics Institute at Carnegie Mellon University.